 Sign up for a non-airline credit card: Sign up for a non-airline credit card like a Starwood American Express card, and you can get 25,000 sign-up points.
 When you convert 20,000 points into miles, you get a 5,000-mile bonus.
 I highly recommend signing up for this card too but signing up for any “points” card like the AMEX travel card or a Capital One card will do.
 Afterwards, you can transfer your sign-up bonus points to the airline you use and redeem them for flights.

 Accommodation: I had hoped that by the time I went to London, my Marriott or Starwood points would credit to my account.
-Marriott is offering a new card with Chase that got me 70,000 points plus 1 free stay for signing up and after the first use.
-I jumped on this deal but the points took too long to place into my account.
-On the plus side, I now have 70,000 points and a free night at the Marriott for future use.
+Marriott is offering a new card with Chase that got me 70,000 points plus one free stay for signing up and after the first use.
+I jumped on this deal, but the points took too long to place into my account.
+On the plus side, I now have 70,000 points and a free night at a Marriott for future use.

-However, my points didn’t get credited in time, so I used more American Airlines miles for this.
-I used 68,000 points plus $25 USD for 5 nights accommodation in a 4 star hotel.
+Since my points didn’t get credited in time, I used more American Airlines miles for this.
+I used 68,000 points plus $25 USD for five nights of accommodation in a four-star hotel.
 I stayed in a hotel near Hyde Park, a very well-to-do neighborhood in London.

 Now, while you can use airline miles for vacations and hotels, you never get as good of a point conversion as you do with flights.
 Five nights using hotel points would have cost me just 50,000 points.
 The point here, though, is that by signing up for a branded hotel card, you can use those points to get free hotel stays for your next vacation.
 Or you can use the bonuses from an airline.
 Either way, getting free hotel rooms isn’t that hard.

-For the other 4 nights I was London, I used Wimdu, an apartment rental company.
-While I normally like hostels, I wanted some peace and quiet while in London as well as a kitchen.
-The room cost 150 GBP ($238 USD) for 4 nights.
+For the other four nights I was London, I used Wimdu, an apartment rental company.
+While I normally like hostels, I wanted some peace and quiet as well as a kitchen while in London.
+The room cost 150 GBP ($238 USD) for four nights.